Riverscapes/PBR/docs/workshops/2024/USU/index.md

 ---
 title: USU LTPBR Courses 2024
-sidebar_position: 300
+sidebar_position: 1
 ---

-# Spring 2024 LTPBR Course Overview
+# Spring 2024 LTPBR Courses Overview

 All six of our popular LTPBR courses are offered in series during Spring 2024 for 1 credit (1.5 CEU) each.
 Matriculated students can register through [Banner](http://banner.usu.edu).